 In 1990, Gerrit and Merete were asked to serve at the Society’s Brooklyn headquarters, where Gerrit began work in the Executive Offices and as a “helper” to the Service Committee for four years before finally receiving his invitation to serve on the Governing Body. (see w94 11/1 p.29) Gerrit is said to have been born in 1941.

-Below you can see some videos that I have uploaded to YouTube featuring selected clips from a talk that Gerrit delivered as part of a Zone Visit in Sydney, Australia, in 2008 (warning, you may find some of his views shocking!):
+Below you can see some videos that I have uploaded to YouTube featuring selected clips from talks by Gerrit, including one that was delivered as part of a Zone Visit in Sydney, Australia, in 2008 (warning, you may find some of his views shocking!):

 Anthony Morris III entered the pioneer service in 1971.
 In December of the same year, he married his wife Susan, and the couple continued pioneering for nearly four years until the birth of their first son, Jesse.
 Susan later gave birth to another son, Paul.
 In 1979, Anthony reentered the full-time service as a regular pioneer.
 Once their two sons had entered school, Susan later joined him in the pioneer work.
 The family served in Rhode Island and North Carolina where they determined that there was a need for assistance in the preaching work.
 Anthony served as a substitute circuit overseer in North Carolina, and it was here that his sons began regular pioneer service.